-These consolidated financial statements include the financial statements of the Company and the entities controlled by the Company.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+These condensed consolidated interim financial statements include the financial statements of the Company and the entities controlled by the Company.
+The financial statements of subsidiaries are included in the condensed consolidated interim financial statements from the date that control commences until the date that control ceases.
 All intercompany transactions and balances have been eliminated.